steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/MediaBay-Guideline.md

 * Fewer labels that perfectly match are much better than too many labels that only partially match.
 * Use the auto complete feature to avoid spelling mistakes.

->&#10069; Presets that use an arpeggiator should not get the attribute Synth Lead > Arpeggio by default.
+>&#10069; Presets that use an arpeggiator should not get the Category Synth Lead > Arpeggio by default.
 You should use this Category only for classic arpeggio sounds.
 If you have a synth bass with a step sequencer or arpeggio, you should set the Category Bass > Synth Bass.
 To indicate that the preset contains an arpeggio or a sequence, set Arpeggio or Sequenced as label for the Properties, instead.

 ### Additional Attributes